Shifts FAQ - for Runners

 Q: Why was my Shift application declined?

-When your shift application gets decline, it usually means there are other applicants with better profile, history and rating.
+When your shift application gets declined, it usually means there are other applicants with a better profile, history and rating.

 Q: When does a CBD levy apply?